GoalProfit/gp-docs/graphql/samples/template.md

     ```

-3. Selects ten random rows from the stored report.
+3. Select ten random rows from the stored report.
     <a href="/graphiql" target="_blank" onclick="setQuery(event)">try</a>
     ```
     query {